 Bring It On

 Bring It On is a 2000 American teen comedy film directed by Peyton Reed (in his theatrical film directing debut) and written by Jessica Bendinger.
-The film stars Kirsten Dunst, Eliza Dushku, Jesse Bradford and Gabrielle Union.
-The plot of the film centers around two high school cheerleading teams' preparation for a national competition.
+The film stars Kirsten Dunst, Eliza Dushku, Jesse Bradford, and Gabrielle Union.
+The plot of the film centers on two high-school cheerleading teams' preparation for a national competition.

 Plot

 Cheerleader Torrance Shipman is a senior at Rancho Carne High School in San Diego.
-Her boyfriend, Aaron, is at college at Cal State Dominguez Hills, and her cheerleading squad, the Toros, is aiming for a sixth consecutive national title.
-Torrance is elected the next team captain, replacing her highly successful predecessor, "Big Red" after she graduates.
-In her first practice as captain, teammate Carver is injured and forced to sit the rest of the season out.
-Torrance holds auditions for a replacement and gains Missy Pantone, a skilled gymnast who transferred from Los Angeles with her twin brother, Cliff.
+Her boyfriend, Aaron, is at college at Cal State Dominguez Hills, and her cheerleading squad, the Toros, are aiming for a sixth consecutive national title.
+Torrance is elected the next team captain, replacing her highly successful predecessor "Big Red" after the latter graduates.
+In her first practice as captain, one of her teammates, Carver, is injured and forced to sit the rest of the season out.
+Torrance holds auditions for a replacement and gains Missy Pantone, a skilled gymnast who transferred from Los Angeles with her brother, Cliff.

 Cast